 On slabs with rail seats, as vertical adjustments are made, the lateral position of the gauge face of the rail changes too.
 In order to maintain close control of track gauge, vertical adjustments may mean that the components that determine lateral alignment need to be replaced unless, like the Pandrol baseplate, the position of the baseplate itself can simply be adjusted.
 A +70 mm height adjustment on a 1:20 rail inclination as is the case for HS2 results in a 7 mm change in gauge, much greater than the 2.5 mm change that results from a +50 mm maximum height adjustment on a 1:40 track, as, for example, in China.

-This in turn may influences level of wayside airborne noise, as well as the mechanical behavior of the system in response to the loads applied to it – rail roll, dynamic gauge widening, and so on.
-This is a complex area that Pandrol understands well.
+This in turn may influence level of wayside airborne noise, as well as the mechanical behaviour of the system in response to the loads applied to it – rail roll, dynamic gauge widening, and so on.
+This is a complex area where Pandrol has great understanding.
 But to confirm that its designs provide the best possible mitigation of airborne noise within the given constraints, Pandrol is working closely with the Institution of Sound and Vibration Research (ISVR) in Southampton to test different detailed design options.

 The combination of universal slabs with universal fastenings is an attractive proposition – but is not new.
 However, what is new and innovative is the way that Pandrol proposes to fit its baseplates to the slabs.
 Robots will be used to pick baseplates and place them in the exact positions and orientations required - transferring the expertise that the company has built up from its use in its clip manufacturing production lines.